 2What exactly will African librarians do during the Week?

-From 17-24 May 2021, we encourage African librarians to update Wikipedia articles about Africa and African scholars in all disciplines with citations and references.
+Starting 22nd - 29th May, 2022, we encourage African librarians to update Wikipedia articles about Africa and African scholars in all disciplines with citations and references.
 By doing so, we can create reliable content on Africa on Wikipedia for the benefit of global readers.
 To learn how to add a citation to a Wikipedia article, please go to the resource page.

 3How can I be part of this campaign?